apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/MINI LOAD.md

 MINI LOAD is imported through HTTP protocol.
 Users can import without relying on Hadoop or Mysql client.
 The user describes the import through HTTP protocol, and the data is streamed into Doris in the process of receiving http requests.
 After the ** import job is completed, the ** returns to the user the imported results.

-* Note: In order to be compatible with the old version of mini load usage habits, users can still view the import results through the'SHOW LOAD'command.
+* Note: In order to be compatible with the old version of mini load usage habits, users can still view the import results through the 'SHOW LOAD' command.

 Grammar:
 Import: